Counters

 GRT Jump Tech

-So to perform the GRT Jump Tech you want to:
+To perform the GRT Jump Tech you want to:

 Exit Focus Mode, face away from your target (hold stick backward), begin charging a counter